RHS Growing Guides

 Give sweet pepper plants plenty of light and warmth – they grow best above 15°C (59°F)

 Young sweet pepper plants, either grown from seed or newly bought, must be kept indoors in the warmth, usually until at least late May.
-Then you can either plant them in their final container in a greenhouse or similar protected location, or get them ready for the great outdoors.
+Then you can either plant them into their final container in a greenhouse or similar protected location, or get them ready for the great outdoors.

 Sweet peppers will grow and crop best in a greenhouse, polytunnel, conservatory or coldframe.
-In very warm, sheltered locations, you can plant them outside too, once overnight temperatures are reliably at least 12°C (54°F).
-However, they are likely to produce fewer fruits outdoors, and the shorter growing season means the fruits may struggle to ripen before temperatures start to drop in late summer.
+In very warm, sheltered locations, you can plant them outside too, once overnight temperatures are reliably above 12°C (54°F).
+However, they are likely to produce fewer fruits outdoors, and the shorter growing season means the fruits may struggle to ripen before temperatures start to drop in early autumn.
 Before planting outside, carefully harden off your plants for a couple of weeks, to acclimatise them to outdoor conditions.
 Give them your warmest, sunniest spot, ideally on a sunny patio or beside a south-facing wall, with temperatures of 15°C (59°F) or more.
 Plant them in their new location at the same level they were previously growing in their pot, and add canes to support taller varieties.

 Planting in containers